The American Theatre and Drama Society invites submissions for the Spring 2018 issue of

 This ATDS guest issue of the JADT seeks to address how American postdramatic mediaturgies effectively mediate these shifting models of authorship —including models disassociated from authorship and artisthood—through the integrated theatrical-technological apparatus.
 In particular contributions are invited that investigate how staging the presence and use of media—old and new, human and non-human— affects, forms, thematizes or problematizes models of authorship.

-Manuscripts (5000 – 7000 words) should be prepared in conformity with the Chicago Manual of Style, using endnotes, and submitted as attachments in Microsoft Word format.
+Manuscripts of max 6000 words should be prepared in conformity with the Chicago Manual of Style, using endnotes, and submitted as attachments in Microsoft Word format.
 All correspondence will be conducted by e-mail.
-Submissions must be received no later than December 1, 2016.
-Please e-mail queries and articles to Bruce McConachie, Guest Editor, email@example.com.
+Submissions must be received no later than 15 December 2017; please e-mail queries and articles to Johan Callens, email@example.com

 Authors do not need to be a member of the American Theatre and Drama Society but submissions from members are especially encouraged.